-Depending on the year, model, and floorplan of your coach, this entertainment center may also feature a soundbar.
+Depending on the year, model, and floorplan of your coach, this entertainment center may also feature a soundbar that will play whatever source is selected from the television when it is turned on (i.e. park cable, blu-ray player, satellite).
 While using the exterior television, the radio cannot be played through the soundbar.
-To select the sound source, use the sound bar remote.